jandersonclemente/snitchbot/README.md

 # snitchbot #

-This os a very simples prove of concept.
+This is a very simples prove of concept.
 It consists in a React frontend that is running the Tensorflow's *coco-ssd* model and a NodeJS backend that ingest a mp4 video and slice it into frames to deliver to the frontend app.

 ## Requirements ##
 Besides the dependencies into the three *package.json* files (frontend, backend and starter), you'll need to have ffmpeg running in your machine.